Policies, schemes and reports

 The Council, recognising its responsibilities as a provider of major services within the community, will ensure that its services, including the ones carried out in partnership with or on behalf of the council, are available equally to all, making sure that no one is disadvantaged by conditions or requirements which cannot be justified.

 The Equality and Diversity statement is Cheshire West and Chester Council’s formal commitment to delivering fairness and “removing the barriers that limit what people can do and can be”.
 It is a promise that the council will work hard to respond to local challenges, to tackle prejudice and improve the life chances and opportunities of those who face discrimination and disadvantage.

-We are transparent about how we respond to the Public Sector Equality Duty, as required by the Equality Act 2010 (Specific Duties) Regulations 2011.
+We are transparent about how we respond to the Public Sector Equality Duty, as set out in Section 149 of the Equality Act 2010.
 This involves setting one or more equality objectives and publishing information on our efforts to achieve them.
-Following the achievement of our 2012-2016 equality objectives, and discussion with stakeholders, the Council has agreed a single new objective from April 2016:
+Following discussion with stakeholders, the Council has agreed a single equality objective from April 2020:

 Focus on our communities

 A series of short reports, each looking at groups that are often hidden or not well known, and who form part of the equality streams covered by the Single Equality Scheme.
 The communities considered in the series are:

 Equality Framework for Local Government

 The Equality Framework is the national standard that assesses a council's progress on equality and diversity.
 In October 2014 the Council gained the highest Excellent Level of the framework.